 - 'IUEIMAGE' This name was given to the prototype of the IMAGE extension type and was primarily used in the IUE project data archive from approximately 1992 to 1994.
 Except for the name, the format is identical to the IMAGE extension. - 'A3DTABLE' This name was given to the prototype of the BINTABLE extension type and was primarily used in the AIPS data processing system developed at NRAO from about 1987 until it was replaced by BINTABLE in the early 1990s.
 The format is defined in the 'Going AIPS' manual [23], Chapter 14.
 It is very similar to the BINTABLE type except that it does not support the variable-length array convention. - 'FOREIGN' This extension type is used to put a FITS wrapper about an arbitrary file, allowing a file or tree of files to be wrapped up in FITS and later restored to disk.
-A full description of this extension type is given in the Registry of FITS conventions on the FITS Support Office web site. - 'DUMP a stream of binary data values.
-The only known use of this extension type is to record telemetry header packets for data from the Hinode mission.
-The more general FOREIGN extension type could also be used to store this type of data(such as a telemetry stream) in a FITS file.
-This extension type was never implemented, but the FOREIGN extension type serves a similar purpose.
+A full description of this extension type is given in the Registry of FITS conventions on the FITS Support Office web site. - 'COMPRESS' Proposed in 1991 in a draft paper by Archibald Warnock, Robert Hill, Barbara Pfarr (all at GSFC), and D. Wells (NRAO) as a way of storing compressed images in FITS format.
+See the FITSBITS email list archive of postings for September and October 1991 for a discussion of image compression in general and this proposal in particular.
+This compression proposal was never implemented, but some of the same ideas were used in the tiled image compression convention that is described in the Registry of FITS conventions. - 'FITSUUUU' Suggested by Perry Greenfield (STScI) in April 2002 as a way to hierarchically embed entire FITS files within other FITS files.
+See the discussion on the FITSBITS email list in the April 2002 thread.

-F.3 Other Suggested Extension Names Registered Extensions
+F.3 Other Registered Extensions